dimovdaniel/poscloud/usage/translations.md

 -- Another option will be to use a tool like PoEditor, where you can update en.json in order to maintain full translation.

+## Multi language menu
+In some languages like arabic, the characters take up lot more spaces.
+So the default table size count is not enough.
+[Here](https://cln.sh/St3NVI) is how to change it to text